-Also, there are fines regulated by Law.
-For instance, in case of unfair dismissal legal indemnification must be paid increased from a 30% up to 100% depending on the dismissal cause unfairly invoked.
-Also in case of discrimination or breach of constitutional rights with occasion of the dismissal, employer can be condemned to pay a fine in favour to the employee that is equivalent to six to twelve month salary.
+Also, there are fines regulated by law.
+For instance, in case of unfair - dismissal, legal indemnification must be paid increased from a 30% up to 100% depending on the dismissal cause unfairly invoked.
+Also, in case of discrimination or breach of constitutional rights with the occasion of the dismissal, the employer can be condemned to pay a fine in favour to the employee that is equivalent to six to twelve months' salary.

-In addition, in case of non-compliance of labour obligations administrative fines can be applicable and their amount will depend on the nature of non-compliance and the company's number of employees.
+In addition, in case of non-compliance with labour obligations, administrative fines can be applicable and their amount will depend on the nature of non-compliance and the company's number of employees.

-In case of conflict and before the initiation of a judicial procedure, use internal procedure to resolve conflicts.
-When considering dismissing an employee, the employer must be very careful neither to discriminate the employee nor to breach any of his/her constitutional rights with occasion of the dismissal.
+- In case of conflict and before the initiation of a judicial procedure, use internal procedure to resolve conflicts. - When considering dismissing an employee, the employer must be very careful neither to discriminate the employee nor to breach any of his/her constitutional rights with the occasion of the dismissal.